How to Calculate Rental Yield: A Simple Guide for Teesside Investors

 Mistake 1: Using Gross Yield to Make Decisions

-Mistake 2: Ignoring Void Periods
+Mistake 2: Forgetting Void Periods

 Mistake 3: Underestimating Maintenance